kajuberdut/dsorm/README.md

     ],
 )

-# Query returns a list of dicts representing rows matching the where
+# Query returns a list of dicts of rows matching the where
 does = db.query(
     "person",
     where={"first_name": Where.like(target="J%n%")},